moosicse/Documents/Software Development Document/Software Design Document.md

 ### 4.1.2 Module User

+#### Overview

+The Module User is used to store all user-related information, including user attributes, permissions, and so on.
+The Module User has a one-to-one correspondence with the users provided by Django's own Authentication module, which facilitates user login and session permission control.

+#### Scope

+The Module User stores user-related information.
+Whether the user is a Staff or Super Administrator is set and executed by the Django Authentication module.
+Some songs require permission control, and the Module User can set a permission group Model separately.
+When the song needs permission control, the user is added to the permission group, and the song is set to the permission, so that the authority can control the song.
+Doing so allows users to privately upload songs or share songs in small circles.

+User preferences and recent mood information will also be stored in the Module User.
+This allows the program to better push songs or filter songs for the user, allowing the program to do smarter things.

 ## 4.2 Business Process Decomposition

 Here are a decomposition of several business processes that will be widely used.